FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish_api.md

 # Upload and publish data using the NOMAD API

-In this tutorial, you will learn to interact with the NOMAD API using Python and the [`nomad-utility-workflows`](https://pypi.org/project/nomad-utility-workflows/){:target="_blank" rel="noopener"} package.
-You will perform, programmatically, many of the tasks you might otherwise do in the NOMAD GUI: authenticate with your NOMAD account, create uploads from example ZIP files (miscellaneous files, DFT computations, and experimental XPS data), inspect the processing status and entries of those uploads, edit upload and entry metadata, group uploads into datasets, share them with selected users, set embargo periods, and finally publish your uploads on the NOMAD test deployment.
+In this tutorial, we interact with the NOMAD API using Python and the [`nomad-utility-workflows`](https://pypi.org/project/nomad-utility-workflows/){:target="_blank" rel="noopener"} package.
+Step by step, we authenticate with a NOMAD account, create uploads from example data files, inspect the generated entries, edit upload and entry metadata, group entries into datasets, and publish uploads on the NOMAD test deployment.
+By the end of this tutorial, we programmatically reproduce the main upload and publishing workflows available in the NOMAD GUI.

 ---